 Australian cotton prices are highly volatile and are driven primarily by international factors.
 The key price drivers are the New York Cotton futures contract and the Australian Dollar.

-Farmarco provides independent market information, analysis, advice and execution services to support cotton producers and consumers manage their price risk.
+Farmarco provides market information, analysis, advice and execution services to support cotton producers and consumers manage their price risk.

 The Australian cotton industry operates in a sophisticated, deregulated market with numerous ginners, merchants and producers.
 While the majority of cotton produced is sold using forward contracts (selling physical cotton forward for up to five years), there is a complex market for hedging/pricing cotton including using futures, options, Bank SWAPS and on call contracts.